Building infrastructure to improve lives and strengthen the economy

 ~140 communities will benefit from potable water to a yard connection (i.e. at the boundary of each stand), impacting about 390 000 people

-~42 000 people will be impacted through direct, indirect and induced employment for the duration of the OMM Programme
+~42 000 people will be impacted through direct, indirect and induced employment for the duration of the OMMP Programme

-SED is at the very heart of the OMM Programme
+SED is at the very heart of the OMMP Programme

 Shaping the future of our youth through our School Upgrade Programme

-In parallel with the start of the OMM Programme’s construction phase, the SUP kicked off with a pilot project at Kwata Primary School in Ga-Phala, which was launched by the Deputy Minister of Water and Sanitation, Mr David Mahlobo, on 15 March 2023.
+In parallel with the start of the OMMP’s construction phase, the SUP kicked off with a pilot project at Kwata Primary School in Ga-Phala, which was launched by the Deputy Minister of Water and Sanitation, Mr David Mahlobo, on 15 March 2023.

 We aim to be a strategic role model for future water delivery